 Susan Beth Barak is a member of the Toronto Musician's Association and appears regularly playing violin and viola, in a variety of concerts and events, throughout the GTA.
-Unfortunately, of course it seems that this summer's live music festivals are being cancelled due to the COVID-19 crisis.
-I was particularly looking forward to some magnificent performances for Easter in Richmond Hill, and the Symphony in the Barn summer festival under the direction of Kevin Mallon.
+Unfortunately, this summer's live music festivals are being cancelled due to the COVID-19 crisis.
+I was particularly looking forward to some magnificent performances for Easter in Richmond Hill, and the Symphony in the Barn summer festival under the direction of Kevin Mallon, and a tour of Ireland with the Great Lakes Symphony!
 Let's hope and pray that the situation resolves speedily and that our loved ones and neighbours stay healthy!
+I am so grateful for the heroic first-responders and front line workers who are sacrificing on behalf of the greater good.

 As Artistic Director of Heart-Strings, Susan regularly organizes duos, trios, and quartets for weddings, corporate events, and other special occasions that will be elegant and unforgettable.
 Susan has also organized a number of performances to benefit local non-profit organizations in Newmarket, beginning with Baroque for Belinda's Place in 2012.